 The practice had suitable arrangements to ensure the safety of the X-ray equipment.
 They met current radiation regulations and had the required information in their radiation protection file.
-X-rays were digital and images were stored within the patient's dental care record.
+X-ray images were stored within the patient's dental care record.

 We saw evidence the dentists justified, graded and reported upon the X-rays they took.
-The practice carried out X-ray audits every year following current guidance and legislation.
+The practice had not carried out X-ray audits and were not following current guidance and legislation in this respect.